Ivo-Balbaert/The_Way_to_Jai/book/0_Preface.md

 # Preface - Goals of this Jai tutorial.

 This tutorial is meant to help people hit the ground running when The Language is released.
 That's why it is called **"The Way to Jai"**.
 While this will not be so useful at this moment when the compiler is still in a closed beta phase (Sep 2022), at some point in time it will be.
 We'll make sure this text and accompanying code stays up to date.

+This text is based upon notes taken while watching Jon Blows videos starting from Sep 2014, and from primers and tutorials that appeared in the course of the years.

 The [Jai Community Library Wiki](https://github.com/Jai-Community/Jai-Community-Library/wiki) does an excellent job in providing many details about the Jai language, and a lot of useful code snippets.
 However the wiki intentionally addresses more experienced developers.